JuliaCI/BenchmarkTools.jl/README.md

 Pkg.add("BenchmarkTools")
 ```

+## Documentation

+If you're just getting started, check out the [manual](doc/manual.md) for a thorough explanation of BenchmarkTools.

+If you want to explore the BenchmarkTools API, see the [reference document](doc/reference.md).

+If you want a short example of a toy benchmark suite, see the sample file in this repo ([benchmark/benchmarks.jl](benchmark/benchmarks.jl)).

+If you want an extensive example of a benchmark suite being used in the real world, you can look at the source code of [BaseBenchmarks.jl](https://github.com/JuliaCI/BaseBenchmarks.jl/tree/nanosoldier).

+If you're benchmarking on Linux, I wrote up a series of [tips and tricks](https://github.com/JuliaCI/BenchmarkTools.jl/blob/master/doc/linuxtips.md) to help eliminate noise during performance tests.

 ## Quick Start

 The simplest usage is via the [`@btime` macro](https://github.com/JuliaCI/BenchmarkTools.jl/blob/master/doc/manual.md#benchmarking-basics), which is analogous to Julia's built-in [`@time` macro](https://docs.julialang.org/en/stable/stdlib/base/#Base.@time) but is often more accurate (by collecting results over multiple runs):